fk506cni/ij_plgin/README.md

 Auto cropping out image via bioformats.

-This enable you to cropping out image from large than 2G pixel.
+This enable you to crop out image from larger image file than 2G pixel.

-For example, TCGA or Genomic data commons degital slides, usually over 2G px svs formats.
+For example, TCGA or Genomic data commons digital slides, usually over 2G px svs formats.

 ImageJ fail to import such a large image data with "java.lang.IllegalArgumentException: Array size too large".